Skip to content

 The Engine might need to query your implementation for information about the active playback.
 Publish the reply messages quickly so you don't delay the user's interactions with Alexa.

-If you receive a GetPosition message, use the synchronous-style reply message to notify the Engine of the current playback offset in the media stream (or the most recent offset if the stream isn't currently playing).
+If you receive a GetPosition message, use the synchronous-style reply message to notify the Engine of the current playback offset in the audio stream.
+If the audio is not playing at the time of the message, use the most recent offset such as the paused position or the track duration if the playback has completed.
 The Engine will query the position any time the user makes a request to Alexa as well as various other times during playback.

-If you receive a GetDuration message, use the synchronous-style reply message to notify the Engine of the duration of the current audio item
+If you receive a GetDuration message, use the synchronous-style reply message to notify the Engine of the total duration of the current audio item.

 Handle a buffer underrun during playback